delving/delving/docs/deploy.markdown

 Maven 2 (2.10 or higher) is used to build the _Europeana Framework_ so make sure it is installed on your system and is available from the command-line.

-Go to the root of the project, i.e. where you find the `definitions`, `core`, `portal-lite`, etc. module folders.
+Go to the root of the project, i.e. where you find the `definitions`, `core`, `portal`, etc. module folders.
 You can build the components in two ways: run the `build_europeana.sh` build script or perform the steps manually.

 ### Build Script ###